 • One Elective (4 credits).
 Program recommends statistics course at Harvard Graduate School of Education (HGSE).
 Curriculum includes three approved electives based on career goals and thesis project: these should be chosen to support the student’s goals, such as a course in curriculum development, teaching methods, adult development, etc., depending on the student’s professional trajectory and objective learning needs.

-Spring Semester: three courses (in addition to longitudinal core seminar)
+Spring Semester: four courses (in addition to longitudinal core seminar)

 • Learning Design Practicum for Medical Educators (4 credits)

-At the end of Year 1, in May, students will begin research and enroll in the Harvard Macy Institute's Program for Educators in Health Professions.
-Students will identify an important initial slice of their master’s research work to be completed by October when the second half of this course reconvenes.
+Students have the option to enroll in the Harvard Macy Institute's Program for Educators in Health Professions.
+Students will identify an important initial slice of their master’s research work to be finalized by May when the second half of this course reconvenes.
 This will help ensure their thesis research gets solid momentum and they are ready for a productive second year devoted primarily to research.

 • The Harvard Macy’s curriculum also contains broad attention to, and practice with, core educational practices.
 The Harvard Macy course is both complementary to and supportive of the core skill training that the longitudinal seminar advances.

 Through the Harvard Macy courses and the longitudinal seminar, all students will have coursework directly fostering teaching skills and pedagogy.
 Although the curricular plan of the longitudinal seminar is devised to ensure adequate development of pedagogic and other core educator skills across a variety of teaching venues, if students or their advisor feels further work is needed, the required electives will be used to fill those needs.